-ii.
-Rate of Spread: Rate of spread, or the rate at which a fire moves across a specific fuel bed, is a much more complicated parameter to determine.
-Factors that influence rate of spread include energy released from the fuel, wind and slope factor, density of the fuel bed, heat of pre-ignition (i.e., amount of heat required to ignite one pound of fuel), a heat source, and a heat sink along with other propagating ratios and coefficients (Andrews, 2018).
+Rate of spread, or the rate at which a fire moves across a specific fuel bed, is a much more complicated parameter to determine.
+Factors that influence rate of spread include energy released from the fuel wind and slope factor, density of the fuel bed, heat of pre-ignition (i.e., amount of heat required to ignite one pound of fuel), a heat source, and a heat sink along with other propagating ratios and coefficients (Andrews, 2018).

-Rate of spread is the measurement of how fast the head (or leading front) of a surface fire advances.
+This measurement is the forward rate of spread at the head of a surface fire.
 The metric of rate of spread is of concern when considering fire containment, response times, and evacuation.
 A slow-moving fire (for example, slower than 1/8th mile per hour, or 11 feet/minute) might be easily contained whereas fast-moving fire (a fire moving faster than one mile per hour, or 88 feet/minute) challenges containment and has the potential to move into high value sensitive areas before containment can occur.
 While a fast rate of spread does not necessarily result in a problematic fire, a fast-moving fire coupled with high flame lengths cannot be suppressed with a hand-crew.